RHODL Ratio

 TL;DR

-- The Realized HODL ratio.
-1-week realized cap divided by 1–2-year realized cap, scaled by supply growth.
-When recently-moved coins dominate realized value, RHODL spikes — a structural distribution-phase signal.
+- The realized cap of week-old coins divided by that of 1–2-year holders, scaled for supply growth.
+It spikes when freshly-moved coins crowd out conviction holders in realized value — a structural distribution-phase signature.

-01The RHODL chart plots the Realized HODL ratio on a logarithmic right axis — the
+plots the ratio on a logarithmic right axis — cycle bottoms cluster in the low hundreds

 RHODL = (RealizedCap_1w / RealizedCap_1y2y) × supply_factor

-The numerator is the dollar value of all coins that last moved in the past seven days, valued at the price they last moved at.
+The numerator is the dollar value of all coins that last moved in the past seven days, each valued at the price it last moved at.
 The denominator is the same calculation for coins last moved between one and two years ago.
-The supply factor rescales the ratio against total circulating supply at time of calculation — without it, the same realised-value distribution would yield mechanically larger RHODL prints in 2024 than in 2014 just because supply grew.
+The supply factor rescales against total circulating supply at the time of calculation — without it, the same realized-value distribution would yield mechanically larger RHODL prints in 2024 than in 2014 simply because supply grew.

-The intuition: when speculative new buyers churn coins through fresh on-chain hands, the 1-week bucket fills with fresh cost basis at high prices, while the 1-to-2-year bucket reflects what holders bought during the previous bear.
-The ratio rises sharply in distribution; it falls in accumulation when new activity is muted and the 1–2y band slowly absorbs more of the network's realized cap.
+The intuition: when speculative new buyers churn coins through fresh on-chain hands, the 1-week bucket fills with high-priced cost basis, while the 1-to-2-year bucket reflects what holders bought during the previous bear.
+The ratio rises sharply in distribution; it falls in accumulation, when new activity is muted and the 1–2y band slowly absorbs more of the network’s realized cap.
+The full derivation lives on the methodology page; the first observation is 17 August 2010.

 | Reading | Regime | What it has meant |